TejasS-5/Portfolio/README.md

 ## 📄 License

-This project is available for learning, personal use, and portfolio inspiration.
+This project is available for learning, personal use, and portfolio inspiration...